How to File a Charge of Discrimination

 3. Where Should I File a Charge of Discrimination?

 Where to file a charge of discrimination depends on which law has been violated.
-The Equal Employment Opportunity Commission (EEOC) is a federal agency that enforces federal civil rights laws against workplace discrimination.
+The Equal Employment Opportunity Commission (EEOC) is the federal agency that enforces federal civil rights laws against workplace discrimination.
+The California Civil Rights Department (CRD) is California’s state agency that enforces state civil rights laws against workplace discrimination.
+The CRD also investigates housing discrimination, discrimination by businesses, hate violence, and human trafficking.

 4. What Types of Discrimination Does the EEOC Investigate?